MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1609.md

 For more information about Microsoft 365 Apps for enterprise updates, see [Manage Microsoft 365 Apps updates with Configuration Manager](../../sum/deploy-use/manage-office-365-proplus-updates.md).

 ## Deploy Microsoft 365 apps to clients
-In this release, from the Microsoft 365 Client Management dashboard, you can start the Microsoft 365 Installer that lets you configure Microsoft 365 installation settings, download files from Office Content Delivery Networks (CDNs), and deploy the files as an application in Configuration Manager.
+In this release, from the Office 365 Client Management dashboard, you can start the Office 365 Installer that lets you configure Microsoft 365 installation settings, download files from Office Content Delivery Networks (CDNs), and deploy the files as an application in Configuration Manager.

 ### Limitations of Microsoft 365 deployment
-- You might have issues when you try to import existing client settings (XML) in the Microsoft 365 App Install wizard.
+- You might have issues when you try to import existing client settings (XML) in the Office 365 App Install wizard.
 You can manually configure the client settings without an issue.

 #### To deploy Microsoft 365 apps to clients
 1. In the Configuration Manager console, navigate to **Software Library** > **Overview** > **Office 365 Client Management**.